bbaum11/internship2025_stuff/k8s_salt/readme.md

 ## Architecture
 ### kubernetes core
-in place of upstream kubernetes, Rancher Kubernetes Engine 2 was used as the kubernetes distribution. it comes packaged with the following components:
+in place of upstream kubernetes, Rancher Kubernetes Engine 2 (`https://docs.rke2.io/`) was used as the kubernetes distribution. it comes packaged with the following components:
 - the rke2 implementation of `kubelet`
 - etcd for the control plane data store
 - canal for the CNI
   - flannel for the overlay network and calico for the network policies
 - helm controller for a built-in way to deploy helm charts
 - nginx ingress controller
-instead of using nginx, which is the default ingress, traefik was used instead.
+instead of using nginx, which is the default ingress, upstream traefik was used intead (.

 there are two ways of getting images onto the cluster:
 #### - pulling them from a registry